Educational expenditure statistics

 Financial aid to households and students

-The share of public expenditure on tertiary education used for financial aid to students exceeded 25.0 % in Sweden, the Netherlands, Denmark (2013 data) and the United Kingdom.
-For upper secondary and post-secondary non-tertiary education, shares of more than 15.0 % were reported for Sweden, Bulgaria, Ireland, Germany, the Netherlands and Denmark (2013 data), while for primary and lower secondary education the shares were generally below 5.0 %, the only exceptions being Hungary and most notably Bulgaria (26.0 %).
+The share of public expenditure on tertiary education used for financial aid to students exceeded 25.0 % in Italy, Sweden and the Netherlands, stood at around one third in Denmark (33.0 %) and peaked at 36.8 % in Ireland.
+For upper secondary and post-secondary non-tertiary education, shares of more than 15.0 % were reported for Bulgaria, Germany and Ireland, peaking at 22.1 % in Denmark.
+For primary and lower secondary education the shares were below 3.5 %, with the notable exception of Bulgaria (26.7 %) — see Figure 8.

-Figure 8 provides a similar analysis to that in Figure 6, except it focuses on expenditure by non-educational private entities (other than households) rather than public expenditure.
+Figure 10 provides a similar analysis to that in Figure 6, except it focuses on expenditure by non-educational private entities (other than households) rather than public expenditure.
 As noted above, such entities include for example enterprises, non-profit organisations and religious institutions.
-The share of total education expenditure accounted for by these entities and destined for financial aid to households and students was much more diverse than that noted for public expenditure; in 9 of the 22 EU Member States for which data are available the share was less than 0.5 %.
-At the other end of the scale, the relative importance of financial aid provided by non-educational private entities to households and students was particularly high in Finland, Latvia and Cyprus (where it accounted for more than half of total expenditure) and this ratio peaked in Hungary at 100 % (2012 data; the information presented refers only to tertiary education).
+The share of total education expenditure accounted for by these entities and destined for financial aid to households and students was much more diverse than that noted for public expenditure.
+In 6 of the 22 EU Member States for which data are available (see Figure 10 for coverage) the share was less than 0.1 %.
+At the other end of the scale, financial aid provided to households and students accounted for more than half of the total expenditure by non-educational private entities in four Member States: the share was between half and three fifths in Slovenia (note that the coverage is not complete) and Cyprus, just over four fifths in Finland and reached 100 % in Hungary.

 The standards for international statistics on education are set by three international organisations: